callistusystan/Algorithms-and-Data-Structures/Notes/Game Theory.md

 g[6] = MEX({ g[2], g[4], g[5] }) = MEX({ 1, 2 }) = 0 // No way to win, since g[6] = 0
 ```

+**Fun fact: It is very easy to analyse patterns wih grundy numbers.
+Here, we can see that any multiple of 3 is a losing position and come up with an O(1) solution!

 The grundy numbers is very similar to the concept of **_N_**-positions and **_P_**-positions
 > The **_N_**-position symbolizes a winning position for the next player (current player)
 >